 A second laser monitors surface motion.
 The ultrasonic wave rebounds off the inner surface of the tube, then travels back to the surface where it is sensed by the detection laser.

-A laser ultrasonic interferometer processes the information embedded in the back-scattered detection laser light, providing a signal identical to a standard ultrasonic probe.
+A laser ultrasonic receiver unit processes the information embedded in the back-scattered detection laser light, providing a signal identical to a standard ultrasonic thickness gauge.

 Ultrasound is unquestionably the most accurate technique for wall thickness measurement and the tube industry standard for cold inspection.
 Thanks to the non-contact nature of laser ultrasonics, the Lut 2.0 applies legendary ultrasonic performance to hot tubes.